-Seagate Technology knows that if you want to survive in the storage market, you'd better have drive.
-The company is the leading independent maker of hard disk drives (HDDs) used to store data in computers.
-Its drives are used in systems ranging from personal computers and consumer electronics to high-end servers and mainframes.
+Seagate Technology knows that if you want to survive in the storage market, you'd better have drives.
+The company is a leading independent maker of storage systems for electronic data.
+It make hard disk drives (HDDs), solid state drives (SSDs), and solid state hybrid drives (SSHDs) as well as devices for managing storage.
+Seagate's drives are are used in systems ranging from personal computers and consumer electronics to high-end servers and mainframes.
 The company sells directly to computer manufacturers and through distributors.
-About 70% of sales are to manufacturers, which include Hewlett-Packard, Dell, EMC, IBM, and Sun Microsystems; distributors and retailers account for the rest.
-Seagate generates around three-quarters of its sales outside the US.
+The company sells directly to OEM customers including